Skip to main content

 • “The point-and-click mechanics are simple, but they serve the story perfectly — you’re not here for complex puzzles, you’re here to feel the tension and unravel the mystery.”

-• “The gameplay is pretty much just a top-down point and click with slight puzzles, but sometimes the puzzles are just stupid.
-If you have the solution but didn’t do it the exact right way, it won’t work, forcing you to bang your head against the wall trying to figure out why you can’t oil the motor blade.
-For example, you needed to click on the oil first.
-This is not good game design; combining items in specific ways can be interesting, but in this game it feels like an oversight meant only to frustrate players.”
+• “The gameplay is pretty much just a top down point and click, slight puzzle, but sometimes the puzzles are just stupid, or you have the solution but you didn't do it the exact right way so it's not gonna work, so you'll just bang your head against the wall trying to figure out why you can't oil the motor blade, only for it to be that you needed to click on the oil first, because that's totally sane game design, combine 2 items but only this specific way, sometimes having to combine items in specific ways is an interesting feature which can lead to some great puzzles in games, in this game it's literally just an oversight, because it serves no purpose besides frustrating the player.”

 • graphics